objcio/articles/2013-06-07-containment-view-controller.md

     }

 1. Before the animation we add the `toController` as a child and we inform the `fromController` that it will be removed.
-If the fromController's view is part of the container's view hierarchy, this is where `viewWillDisapear:` is called.
+If the fromController's view is part of the container's view hierarchy, this is where `viewWillDisappear:` is called.
 2. `toController` is informed of its new parent, and appropriate view event methods will be called.
 3. The `fromController` is removed.